palm1rr/pca-with-Andrews-curves-and-parallel-coord/README.md

 # pca with-Andrews curves and parallel coord
-In this project work, the principal component method was implemented with additional visualization of data in the form of Andrew curves and parrallel coordinates.
+As part of this project, the principal component method was implemented with additional data visualization using Andrew curves and parallel coordinates